-11.2 Opting Out
+Opting Out

-If you don't want your identifiable patient data to be shared for purposes except for your own care, you can opt-out by registering a Type 1 Opt-out or a National Data Opt-out, or both.
+If you don't want your identifiable patient data to be shared for purposes except for your own care, you can opt-out by registering a Type 1 Opt-out of a National Data Opt-out, or both.
 These opt-outs are different, and they are explained in more detail below.
 Your individual care will not be affected if you opt-out using either option.

-11.3 Type 1 OPT-OUT (Opting Out of NHS Digital Collecting Data)
+Type 1 OPT OUT (Opting Out of NHS Digital Collecting Data)